grantmcconnaughey/grails-cache-manager/README.md

 | clearOnNewTTL      | `true`       | True if the cache manager should clear a cache when its Time To Live setting is changed. |
 | layout             | `"main"`     | The layout to use for the cache manager.                                                 |
 | newTTLValues       | `[0: 'None (Disable Cache)', (60 * 60): 'One Hour', (60 * 60 * 24): 'One Day', (60 * 60 * 24 * 7): 'One Week']` | A Map for the New Time To Live select box, where the key is the new TTL and the value is a String containing the value's description. |

-## Compatibility

-This plugin is currently only available with the [Grails Cache Plugin](http://grails.org/plugin/cache) or with the [Grails Cache Plugin](http://grails.org/plugin/cache) **and** [Ehcache Cache Plugin](http://grails.org/plugin/cache-ehcache).
-If the Ehcache Cache Plugin is also installed then the cache manager interface will including settings for Time to Live and disabling/enabling a cache.

 ## Security